Environmental Rights Act

 In this section

-The Environmental Rights Act (ERA) recognizes the right to protect the integrity, biological diversity and productivity of the ecosystems in the Northwest Territories (NWT), and to provide NWT residents with the tools and processes needed to ensure these rights are protected by the Government of the Northwest Territories (GNWT).
+The ERA recognizes the right to protect the integrity, biological diversity and productivity of the ecosystems in the NWT, and to provide NWT residents with the tools and processes needed to ensure these rights are protected by the GNWT.

-Every day, residents rely on effective environmental protection practices to live, work and participate in recreation activities in the NWT.
-The proposed amendments to the Act will increase coherence and consistency across legislation, based on best practices in Canada.
-The amended Act will result in improved implementation, enforcement and decision-making, leading to a more sustainably managed environment by enabling the GNWT to assume post-devolution responsibilities for land, air and water.
+The amendments to the Act increase coherence and consistency across legislation, and are based on best practices found elsewhere in Canada.
+The amended Act will result in improved implementation, enforcement and decision-making, which will enable the GNWT to assume post-devolution responsibilities for land, air and water, ultimately leading to a more sustainably managed environment.

-The amendments will also enable the GNWT to assume responsibility for elements of the Canadian Environmental Protection Act (CEPA).
-This requires that the NWT Environmental Protections Act (EPA) also be amended.
+The amendments also enable the GNWT to assume responsibility for elements of the Canadian Environmental Protection Act (CEPA).
+This requires that the NWT Environmental Protection Act (EPA) also be amended.

 The ERA includes provisions to support residents to act should they feel the environment is being impacted.
 You can request an investigation and the Minister will respond.

 The Act also requires a State of the Environment report be produced by the GNWT every four years, and the development of a government-wide Statement of Environmental Values to guide departments in their planning and decision-making that could impact the environment.

 The Environmental Rights Act explicitly recognizes and affirms Indigenous and treaty rights, including the commitments of land, resources and self-government agreements, and recognizes the role of co-management bodies.

 We are committed to working together to ensure our environmental regulatory system is decolonized, supports the implementation of the United Nations Declaration on the Rights of Indigenous Peoples, and reflects the unique perspectives, needs and experiences of all northerners.